Restoration of St Luke’s Chapel

 A similar operation was also carried out inside the chapel.
 The existing floor finish was retained, while the electricity services installation had to be re‐done from scratch.
 Inappropriate light fixtures and other recent additions were likewise carefully removed.

-The restoration work forms part of the ongoing Manoel Island and Tigné Project, undertaken by the MIDI Consortium.
+The restoration work forms part of the ongoing Manoel Island and Tigné Project, undertaken by MIDI plc.